treojs/treo/Readme.md

   Put `val` to `key`.
 Put means create or replace.
   If it's an object store with key property, you pass the whole object.
+  `fn` callback returns error and key of new value.

 ```js
 var schema = treo.schema()